 Emily is a founding member and the Artistic Executive Director of Bygone Theatre.
 She has been a producer on all of Bygone's shows to date, and has designed and directed the majority of their productions.
 She heads Bygone's marketing and outreach program, as well as taking the lead on most fundraising initiatives.
 Emily moved to Toronto in 2008 to earn her Honours Bachelor Degree in English, Cinema Studies & Drama from the University of Toronto.
 Since then, she has worked as a producer, director, stage manager and designer with numerous Toronto theatre companies.
 Emily has worked as Assistant Producer at Tarragon Theatre and Producer for Theatre 20, and currently works at Crow's Theatre as their AXTP Producer.
 Her most recent initiative is the creation of the Toronto Independent Theatre Coalition (TITC), which she currently heads as Executive Director.
 Emily was awarded the 2019 Broadway World Toronto award for Best Direction for her work on Bygone's production of The Rear Window (a production that received 11 nominations and 4 wins).
-In addition to her work in theatre, Emily is a freelance photographer, vintage lover and avid collector.
+In addition to her work in theatre, Emily is a freelance photographer, vintage lover and avid collector, and is currently enrolled in the Accelerated Paralegal Program (PLEA.
 See her portfolio at emilydix.com.

 Since moving to Toronto from Alberta four years ago, Conor has worked consistently in film, television, and theatre production.
 With extensive experience with feature films, documentary, television, stage, and commercial production, Conor is a leader in arts management.
 The feature film, Road To The Lemon Grove, on which he was an Assistant Producer, is currently in the festival circuit and has won 3 awards.
 Being involved in development, production, and sales has given him a rounded view of the creative industry and he brings this extensive business experience to Bygone Theatre.
 Conor is currently pursuing a joint MBA/law degree at York University with a focus on Arts, Media, and Entertainment.